What does resistance to colistin antibiotic mean?

 Colistin resistance means that bacteria are resistant to colistin antibiotic.
-Colistin resistance may be the resultof changes in the chromosome of the bacteria, in other words, the more permanent part of its genome, or it may occur due to genes located outside the chromosome, in the additional genetic elements of bacterial genome called plasmids.
+Colistin resistance is a result of a genetic change in either the chromosome of the bacteria, that is the more permanent part of its genome, or in the plasmids, which are an additional DNA fragment within the bacteria cell.

 Transferable colistin resistance refers to the colistin resistance genes found in the plasmids of bacteria.
 Plasmids can be transferred between different bacteria, which means that the resistance gene may also be transferred from one bacterial species to another.
-This makes it possible for the resistance to be transferred from a bacterial species that is harmless to humans to one that causes diseases.
-In contrast, the genes in the chromosome are only inherited by the daughter cells when bacteria multiply, but they are not transferred between bacteria in the same way as the genes in plasmids.
+This makes it possible for the resistance determinants to be transferred from a bacterial species that is harmless to humans into a pathogenic one.
+In contrast, the genes in the chromosome are only inherited by the daughter cells when bacteria multiply.

-In November 2015, the respected medical journal Lancet published an article reporting the first discovery of the plasmid-mediated colistin resistance gene mcr-1 in China (Liu et al., 2015).
-This is a new, important discovery of a mechanism that allows colistin resistance to be transferred from one bacterium to another.
+In November 2015, the respected medical journal Lancet published an article reporting the first discovery of the plasmid-mediated colistin resistance gene mcr-1 in China (source: Liu et al., 2015).
+The gene in question was found in E. coli bacteria isolated from both humans and animals.
+This was a new, significant discovery of a mechanism that allows colistin resistance to be transferred from one bacterium to another.

 Colistin-resistant bacteria may also be resistant to other antibiotics.
-Several publications have reported finding ESBL and mcr genes, among others, in the same strains of bacteria (Skov & Monnet, 2016).
+Several publications have reported finding ESBL and mcr-genes among others in the same strains (source: Skov & Monnet, 2016).
 However, colistin resistance in bacteria can also occur without resistance to other antibiotics.

-The resistance may come from the animals' medication, the food they eat, or other animals.
+The resistance may come from the medication of the animal, the food they eat, or other animals.

 Transferable colistin resistance becoming increasingly common is considered to be a very great concern globally, because colistin is a so-called reserve antibiotic, meaning that it is used to treat human infections when other antibiotics are no longer effective.
 The most serious consequence of colistin resistance discovered in animals is the resistance being transferred from animals to humans.
 For example, the high incidence of ESBL in rescue dogs imported from abroad, combined with the discovery of colistin resistance, poses a clear threat to the health of the humans and animals that come into contact with these animals.

-In Finland, the FINRES-Vet programme, which monitors the antimicrobial susceptibility of bacteria isolated from animals and food, colistin resistance has been studied since 2010 in E. coli, used as indicator bacteria.
-No resistance to colistin has been found in E. coli.
+In Finland, the antimicrobial susceptibility of bacteria isolated from food-producing animals and food is monitored in the FINRES-Vet programme.
+Resistance to colistin in indicator E. coli from food-producing animals has been studied since 2010 and no resistance to colistin has been found.
 Colistin resistance has also been studied in salmonella since early 2014.
 Some salmonella serotypes, such as S. Enteritidis, are naturally slightly less susceptible to colistin, but the exact mechanism is unknown.
 Such strains of salmonella have also been isolated in Finland, but the mcr-1 gene has not been detected in them.

 Colistin is a critically important antibiotic in human medicine, and it is often the last option for treating severe infections caused by multidrug-resistant, gram-negative bacteria.